johan-st/strandersson.se/Readme.md

 #### Bugs/Reliability
 - have rollback option for broken service worker
+- scripts need to exit with error code if something fails

 #### Refactoring
 - remove :not() from css
 - set max-width on #main instead of child components
+- have deploy and build scripts be DRYer

 #### Features